 - a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat forward. - c) Begin with either the left or right motion control lever.
-Move lever to the neutral position and pull lever back until the clevis pin (on arm below pivot shaft) contacts the end of the slot (just beginning to put pressure on spring), See Fig 10. - d) Check where lever is relative to notch in console (should be centered allowing lever to pivot outward to the neutral lock position). - e) If adjustment is needed, loosen the nut against the yoke and while applying slight rearward pressure on the motion control lever, turn the head of the adjustment bolt in the appropriate direction until lever is centered (keeping rearward pressure on the lever will keep the pin at the end of the slot and allow the adjustment bolt to move the lever to the appropriate position).
-Tighten lock nut. - f) Repeat on opposite side of unit. - 5.2.11 Motion control linkage adjustment.
+Move lever to the neutral position and pull lever back until the clevis pin (on arm below pivot shaft) contacts the end of the slot (just beginning to put pressure on spring), See Figure 10. - d) Check where lever is relative to notch in console (should be centered allowing lever to pivot outward to the neutral lock position). - e) If adjustment is needed, loosen the nut against the yoke and while applying slight rearward pressure on the motion control lever, turn the head of the adjustment bolt in the appropriate direction until lever is centered (keeping rearward pressure on the lever will keep the pin at the end of the slot and allow the adjustment bolt to move the lever to the appropriate position).
+Tighten lock nut. - f) Repeat on opposite side of unit.

+5.2.11 Motion control linkage adjustment.

-WARNING POTENTIAL HAZARD Engine must be running and drive wheels must be turning so motion control adjustment can be performed.
-WHAT CAN HAPPEN Contact with moving parts or hot surfaces may cause personal injury.
-HOW TO AVOID THE HAZARD Keep fingers, hands, and elathing clear of rotating.
+• Engine must be running and drive wheels must be turning so motion control adjustment can be performed.

+Contact with moving parts or hot surfaces may cause personal injury.